zshyang/brain/readme.md

 Next step is to make the simplified mesh file into npy files.

 still need to remove redundent lines in each file.

+in folder `train`, by running train.sh and test.sh we could get the un-supervised learning results.